analyticskgmedia/gtm-consent-banner/README.md

 ### 2. Host the JavaScript File

-Upload `banner-v1.js` to your server at:
+The file `banner-v1.js` has been uploaded to our server at this URL:
 ```
 https://kg-media.eu/banner/banner-v1.js
 ```

-Or use your own hosting location and update the script URL in the template settings.
+You can use your own hosting location and update the script URL in the template settings.

 ### 3. Create a New Tag